Wow, what a difference a few days can make.

 Not really a lot to say, these past 4 days were a lot of the same.
 Ride, camp, eat, sleep.
 But we are getting to know the group better and enjoying the conversations around the trucks.

-Today as we entered in convoy, we felt like diplomats landing the city.
-Police escorts, sirens and people lining the streets cheering us through 35 km of riding.
+Today as we entered in convoy, we felt like diplomats landing in the city.
+There were police escorts, sirens, and people lining the streets cheering us through 35 km of riding.
 It was amazing.
 I don't know if I will ever experience anything like it again in my life.
 It is really hard to put into words the welcome that we received.

-On that note, we found out today that we won't be going to Kenya, we will be flying over, as our trucks drive through without us.
+On that note, we found out today that we won't be going to Kenya but will be flying over, as our trucks drive through without us.
 We will have about 2 weeks on our own to kill, so Dave and I are thinking of climbing Kilimanjaro and going to Zanzibar.
-Its a tough life, but somebody has to do it:)
+It's a tough life, but somebody has to do it:)

 Hopefully we will make it to the internet after our plan visit, but if not, we will talk to you sometime in Ethiopia.